drew-y/cliffy/README.md

 The command name is what the user will enter to execute the command.

-The command opts follows the following interface:
+The opts paramter interfaces are defined as follows:
 ```typescript
 interface Command {
     /**